What you can do to prevent infections and stay healthy at home once you are discharged from the hospital

 Germs are everywhere.
 Most of the time, they don't make us sick because our bodies have defenses like our skin and immune system that protect us.
 Every once in a while, however, these germs do cause an infection.

-Infections occur most frequently in hospitals and other health care settings like clinics and doctors' offices where people have weakened immune systems.
+Infections occur most frequently in hospitals and other healthcare settings such as clinics and doctors' offices where people have weakened immune systems.
 Healthy people, however, can also get infections even when they are not in the hospital.

 Here are a few easy measures you can take in your daily life to stay healthy.